NLTP/Rules/README.md

       - (ii) The candidate with the highest Borda Count fills the seat.
    + (e) The second seat will be filled by a vote of the NLTP Community from the remaining applicants.
       - (i) The NLTP Community is defined as:
-         * (1) Players and Non-Playing Captains from the previous 3 seasons of NLTP, and/or
+         * (1) Players and Non-Playing Captains from the previous 3 seasons of NLTP and/or
          * (2) Players signed up for the current season’s draft at the time of ballot posting whose last season of play was in NLTP.
       - (ii) The Vote will use an Instant Runoff Vote (IRV) with partial ranked ballots (voters rank as many candidates as they would like).
-      - (iii) The winner of the IRV will fill the 2nd seat
+      - (iii) The winner of the IRV will fill the 2nd seat.
 - (5) Vacancies:
    + (a) In the event of an unexpected vacancy on the CRC midseason (due to a retirement, VONC, or other issue), the remaining CRC members will appoint a replacement for the remainder of the season.
       - (i) At the conclusion of the season, the appointed member is retired, and that seat becomes one of the two open seats in the election.